honeycombio/kafka-debian/README.md

 ## Footnotes

-* There is no start/stop scripts included.
+* There are no start/stop scripts included.
 This is up to you to provide.

 * The package intentionally has no JDK/JVM dependency.
 This is up to you to enforce.